Stories by Storie

 While it isn’t a book about Dr. King, you can also revisit The Crayon Box That Talked by Shane DeRolf.
 This book is great for making connections about how powerful words can be and the message behind both Martin’s dream and DeRolf’s text.

-One idea is to have students write about a dream they have for the future.
+After reading one of the books about Dr. King, you can have students write about a dream they have for the future.
 Then add a 4×6 photo of the student to the page.
 You can grab this freebie here.

-I hope your students are inspired by the work of Dr. King.
+I hope your students are inspired by the work of Dr. King!

 Happy Teaching!